hust-linyi/MedISeg/README.md

 [KiTS19](https://kits19.grand-challenge.org/data/) | 3D-UNet | + PyTorch  | 87.35% | 87.35%  | 87.35% | 87.35% | weight

 ### Citation
+'''
+@article{zhangbatmis2022,
+  title={Bag of Tricks with Convolutional Neural Networks for Medical Image Segmentation}, author={Zhang, Dong and Lin, Yi and Chen, Hao and Tian, Zhuotao and Yang, Xin and Tang, Jinhui and Cheng, Kwang-Ting}, journal={arXiv}, year={2022}
+}
+'''

 If you have any problems in using this code, please contact: dongz@ust.hk or yi.lin@connect.ust.hk